Smoothness of the law of manifold-valued Markov processes with jumps: Lie groups and homogeneous spaces

 For our result, we need the functions

 which do not depend on $S$ because $\chi_G=1$ on $H$ and the inner product of $\lieal$ is $\Ad(H)$-invariant.

-\begin{theorem} On $M=G/H$ for $H$ compact, let $X_t$ be a $G$-invariant Markov process without Brownian part, with $X_0=o$, the Lévy measure $\mu_X$ of which satisfies the non degeneracy assumption \eqref{nondlie} where $\exp^{-1}=\exp_o^{-1}$ denotes the inverse Riemannian exponential function based at $o$, and the additional condition \eqref{symlie} if $\alpha=1$.
+\begin{theorem} On $M=G/H$ for $H$ compact, let $X_t$ be a $G$-invariant Markov process without Brownian part, with $X_0=o$, the L\'{e}vy measure $\mu_X$ of which satisfies the non degeneracy assumption \eqref{nondlie} where $\exp^{-1}=\exp_o^{-1}$ denotes the inverse Riemannian exponential function based at $o$, and the additional condition \eqref{symlie} if $\alpha=1$.
 If $\alpha<1$ suppose moreover that $X_t$ is a pure jump process.
-Then the law of $X_t$, $t>0$, is absolutely continuous with respect to the $G$-invariant measure $\haar^M$.
+Then the law of $X_t$, $t>0$, is absolutely continuous with respect to the $G$-invariant measure $\haar^{\;M}$.
 Let $\ell\ge0$.
 If

-for a relatively compact neighbourhood $V$ of $e$ and for $j\le\ell$, then the density is in $C_{b,\leftarrow}^\ell$ (see Section \ref{homog} for the definition).
+for a relatively compact neighbourhood $V$ of $o$ and for $j\le\ell$, then the density is in $C_{b,\leftarrow}^\ell$ (see Section \ref{homog} for the definition).
 In particular, if

 for any $j$, the density is in $C_{b,\leftarrow}^\infty$.
 If $(G,H)$ is a Gelfand pair, conditions \eqref{intvcchi} or \eqref{intvca} are not needed. \end{theorem}